 Modern Foreign Languages

-Children in Year 1 and above receive a half hour French lesson a week and French is incorporated into other aspects of school life.
+Children in Year 3 and above receive a half hour French lesson a week and French is incorporated into other aspects of school life.
 The focus is on speaking and listening taught mainly through the use of songs, rhymes and games.
 Teaching in Year 5 and 6 is supported through strong links with Kennet School.

-All children take part in one indoor and one outdoor activity every week.
-Indoor lessons focus on dance and gymnastic skills and are taught by class teachers, outdoor lessons focus on team games and skills and are taught by our HLTA who is a PE specialist.
+Children take part in one indoor and one outdoor activity every week.
+Indoor lessons focus on dance and gymnastic skills and are taught by class teachers, outdoor lessons focus on team games and skills and are mainly taught by PE specialists.
 PE lessons also focus on the importance of exercise in maintaining a healthy lifestyle.
-All children have a minimum of five swimming lessons.
-Our annual sports day takes place in the summer term.
+For children who need it, swimming lessons are provided in Key Stage 2.
+Our annual sports days takes place in the summer term.
 There are a wide range of sporting clubs during lunchtimes and after school.
 The school also takes part in tournaments across West Berkshire.

 Computing (ICT) is taught by a specialist across the school.
 Where possible this is linked to topic work or learning across the curriculum.
 This is enhanced by the broad range of hardware available including, laptops, ipads and programming devices such as Raspberry Piis.
 Pupils are taught to use ICT safely and effectively for a range of purposes including programming to solve problems.
 Our underlying aim is to ensure Spurcroft children are taught to be responsible competent, confident and creative users of information and communication technology and have the skills and understanding necessary to take an active part in a digital world.